MrMikeX/crud_app/README.md

 # crud_app
-I made a CRUD app in Visual Studio Code based on Nodejs, Express and MySQL.
+I made a simple CRUD app in Visual Studio Code based on Nodejs, Express and MySQL.
 To Run the crud app you need to install the following packages on server folder:
 1. cors (**npm install cors**)
 2. dotenv (**npm install dotenv**)